collective/archetypes.clippingimage/README.txt

         crop_scales = ['listing'],
         ...

-Note that if you want to patch ATCTImage and have `plone.app.imaging` installed you need to patch `plone.app.blob.subtypes.image`.
+Note that if you want to use clipped images within ATCTImage and have `plone.app.imaging` installed you need to set a property ``crop_scales`` at ``plone.app.blob.subtypes.image.SchemaExtender.fields['image']``.

+Blob
+====

+In case of using the patch everythings fine.
+No further action needed.
+If you use the field, you need to include the ``blob.zcml`` to make the fields scales blobs.

 =========
 Copyright